-Orange County may be an excellent area to seek treatment, but there are a variety of considerations you should make before choosing a treatment center.
+Orange County, CA may be a great place to get addiction treatment, but there are a variety of considerations you should make before choosing a treatment center.
 It’s important that the program you go through offers evidence-based services and experienced medical and clinical staff.

 When you are looking for addiction treatment, one of the most important things to consider is the presence or lack of evidence-based therapies.
 This term refers to treatment options that are backed up by scientific research and have shown to be effective in studies.
 Evidence-based therapies also have set standards that allow them to be successfully implemented in a variety of treatment programs and settings.
 Examples include 12-step programs, behavioral therapies, and contingency management therapy.